Anatomy Of An Above Ground Swimming Pool

 Aluminum Above Ground Pools

 These pools are typically made of all aluminum but may have a few, or many resin components.
-While these pools don’t rust, they do oxidize.
+While these swimming pools don’t rust, they do oxidize.
 The thicker the aluminum, the longer it will take for oxidation to cause a hole.
 Tiny pinholes form due to acidic materials like limestone rocks.
 Avoid these with aluminum pools if possible.

 Aluminum pools carry a slightly higher price tag.
 Materials cost more, and also they last longer than steel.